squaremo/bitsyntax-js/README.md

      value:size/type_specifier_list

-The size and type specifier list may be omitted, giving three
+The size and type specifier list may be omitted, giving three extra
 variations:

     value